 While keyword research, content creation, and link building are all essential to getting on that first page, tracking your rankings is important for staying there.
 By keeping track of your keyword rankings, you can monitor their performance, track organic search growth, and diagnose any posts or pages that are underperforming.

-If you are looking for reliable, accurate data to inform your SEO strategy, you’ll want to consider using a rank tracker plugin.
+Adding keywords to WordPress is great, but if you are looking for reliable, accurate data to inform your SEO strategy, you’ll want to consider using a rank tracker plugin.
 This tool can help you determine the success of your keywords over time and capitalize on your potential for generating organic traffic.

 Analyzing your position among SERPs will help you understand what your most valuable content and keywords are, where opportunities for improvement are, and how your optimization efforts impact your rankings in organic search over time.